A Real Mixed Bag

 LAURIE PRITCHETT

 I think it’s a colossal mistake that the first city the Feds tried something remotely this big in was the Twin Cities.
-That one might end up being discussed for generations.
+That one might end up being discussed for generations as a tactical mistakes.
 The networks existed here.
-The networks existed here because of Black activism here.
-That network partially exists here because terrible things have already happened here.
+The networks largely existed here because of Black activists.
+That networks exists here because terrible things have already happened here.
 But this isn’t the first time the city has had to soul search while also building alternative modes of communication and gathering.
+We aren’t about backing down.
+It is not going well for Trump in the Twin Cities.
+His chosen leaders look incompetent because they are incompetent.
+His infantrymen look incompetent because they are incompetent.
+The federal government has unlimited money to wage an unjust war against these great cities, but his goodwill is running out faster than his budget.
+Ultimately, the techniques are working.

-And I think that basically this absolutely attached at the hip group of patrollers is proving to be something they can’t solve for.
+The attached-to-ICE-at-the-hip group of patrollers is proving to be something ICE can’t solve for.
 They can’t continue their work under filmed, observed circumstances.
-And the checkmate of Constitutional observations reminds of Laurie Pritchett.
-To let the MLK Jr. biographers like Taylor Branch describe Pritchett as the only Southern police chief who tactically succeeded in quieting King’s impact.
+And the checkmate move of these Constitutional observations reminds me of Laurie Pritchett.
+To let the MLK Jr. biographers like Taylor Branch describe it, Pritchett was the only Southern police chief who tactically succeeded in quieting King’s impact.
+King had damning criticism for Chief Pritchett, faulting him for using “the moral means of nonviolence to maintain the immoral ends of racial injustice.”
+I also disagree with Pritchett’s position, but his tactics were light-years ahead of his fellow police chiefs.

-Is there a level of humble study that the protestors and resisters of the status quo have given to ICE.
+Did the quiet organizers, the leaderless cells, the unified messaging and distinct communications position a grassroots counter-insurgency to neuter a well-funded arm of the federal government?
+There is a level of humble study that the protestors and resisters against Operation Metro Surge have given to ICE.
 Knowing how they handle plates.
 Knowing how they handle stops.
 So it’s there.
 Know your enemy.
 We are learning our enemy and we are keeping us safe.

 My All Time Bests